RefactoringGuru/refactoring-examples/interactive-en-after/csharp/self-encapsulate-field.md

 …and then remove <code>low</code> and <code>high</code> fields that are no longer necessary.

 Hurray!
-Let's run the final compile.
+Let's perform the final compilation and testing.

-Now refactoring is complete.
-If you like, you can compare the old and new code.
+The refactoring is complete!
+You can compare the old and new code, if you like.